Blog

 Individual Waivers Allowed: Yes on limited basis.

-LLC Members: Included in coverage/may elect to be exempt - Applies to members devoted full-time to business.
+LLC Members: Included in coverage and treated as a partnership/may elect to be exempt – Applies to members devoted full-time to business.

 Special Notes: NA

-Workers Compensation Subrogation For Arkansas: The Arkansas Statute that provides information about subrogation is 11-9-410.
+Workers Compensation Subrogation for Arkansas: TThe Arkansas Statute that provides information about subrogation is 11-9-410.
 Arkansas uses a searchable data base for finding its statutes so we cannot provide you with a direct link.
 However you can view this statute online by using the link below and when prompted to search enter 11-9-410.
 Your search will bring up the Arkansas statute on subrogation, third party liability.
+Here’s a link to that statute:

 Arkansas Workers Compensation Subrogation Statute

-Arkansas Workers While In Other States, Other States Workers While In Arkansas, Extraterritorial, Reciprocity and Non-Compliance: When an Arkansas worker is working temporarily in another state, workers compensation coverage for that worker is governed by the extraterritorial provisions found in Arkansas statutes.
+Arkansas Workers In Other States; Other States Workers In Arkansas; Extraterritorial; Reciprocity; Non-Compliance: WWhen an Arkansas worker is working temporarily in another state, workers compensation coverage for that worker is governed by the extraterritorial provisions found in Arkansas statutes.
 When allowed, extraterritorial provisions allow benefits for an injured worker to apply as if the worker was in their primary state.
 Not all states provide Extraterritorial Provisions.
 Reciprocity governs coverage for a worker from another state who is working temporarily in Arkansas.
 Compliance of workers compensation laws varies from state to state and it is important for an employer with workers performing duties in other states to be aware of the specific state rules that govern their coverage.
 An employer in Arkansas will need an endorsement on their policy or they may be considered non-complying.
-We've provided the below general information about extraterritorial and reciprocity as a basic guide.
+We’ve provided the below general information about extraterritorial and reciprocity as a basic guide.
 Please contact your state authority with your specific questions concerning this topic!

 • Extraterritorial: